When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is It Safe To Take a Hot Bath While Pregnant?

-• Drop-in blood pressure.
+• A sudden drop in blood pressure.

 • Dehydration.